Shr-eyaK/painting-gallery/README.md

 ## Running the App

 - Clone the repository
-- Import the SQL database
+- Import `Schema.sql` into MySQL
-- Configure database connection settings
+- Configure database connection settings if needed
 - Run using XAMPP or another PHP server environment

 ## Roadmap